 Please believe the hype because A.M.
 Bush is one of the BEST parties for Trinidad Carnival!
 I’ll start with the negatives first: not enough maxis transporting you to the venue and they ran out of Johnnie but the vibes were off the Richter scale!
 We arrived at 6am (I’m late to everything) and got on bad until whatever time.
 I don’t know if it was drunkness but the Pelau was so nice I nearly cried, or maybe it was just my first meal for 12 hours, who knows.
 Out of all the performers (Motto, Dynamite, Iwer…) Bunji Garlin was my fave because hearing ‘Bacchanal + Water’ live while under the water truck just did something to me!
 I feel that song should have got more love because it’s an entire mood!
 I was extra happy because I managed to find a truck with a supply Johnnie – ultimate win!

 Soca Brainwash is a sure thing, it’s the party everyone goes on Carnival Saturday.
 After scrubbing the paint off from A.M.
 Bush we headed straight to SBW.
 The vibes are guaranteed and it’s also a chance to see (almost) all your friends old and new.
 I felt like the food was disorganised this year: nothing was ready, then everything was finished.
-I got my life at the Johnnie Walker bar and indulged in fresh coconut water – it was pure heaven!
+That said, I got my life at the Johnnie Walker bar and indulged in fresh coconut water – it was pure heaven!
 I was also loving the riddim section just outside the entrance on the way out, I could have jammed there all night.

 Shades Supreme Breakfast Party